philippe554/gradientdrift/README.md

-# gradientdrift
+# GradientDrift

-GradientDrift uses JAX to fit econometric model on datasets that do not fit in memory
+GradientDrift uses JAX to fit econometric models on datasets that do not fit in memory